Terms And conditions as of 2018

 Should the need arise to travel by car (usually bringing tools) the client shall be expected to cover all vehicular costs, and ensure that any special import, or customs requirements are met.
 The client shall be responsible for all necessary parking charges should they occur.

-Where vehicular travel is required, but importation or shipping of my own vehicle not possible a hire car of the correct type shall be provided by the client.
+Where vehicular travel is required, but importation or shipping of our own vehicles not possible a hire car of the correct type shall be provided by the client.

 13. Long term accommodation.